 - 1. Each power cable is shipped with a snap-on ferrite to meet standards limiting electromagnetic emissions and protecting against electrostatic discharge.
-Install the ferrite near the end of the cable as close to the recorder as possible. - Loop the cable through and snap the ferrite shut.
-A zip tie is included for further securing the forrite.
-The image chapter the forrite ferrite.
+Install the ferrite near the end of the cable as close to the recorder as possible. - 2.
+Loop the cable through and snap the ferrite shut.
+A zip tie is included for further securing the ferrite.
 The image shows the ferrite as shipped (right) and as installed (left).